-4 The Oarai Research and Development Center was responsible for reviewing periodically the Guide to Safe Handling of Radiation for ensuring the understanding on the importance of compliance with the quality management system (hereinafter "QMS") and implementation of activities for operational safety.
+(4) The Oarai Research and Development Center was responsible for reviewing periodically the Guide to Safe Handling of Radiation for ensuring the understanding on the importance of compliance with the quality management system (hereinafter referred to as "QMS") and implementation of activities for operational safety.
 However, as indicated in the fact that the contents concerning the storage condition was no more than the description of general matters, failing to explain the targets and the background, it was not revised in the way that people using it can understand the rules.

 (5) The Plutonium Fuel Technology Division (present Alpha-Gamma Section) should have examined the effect on safety etc. with the concerned people including Scientists/Research Engineers with regard to the change of stabilization treatment including the method of oxidation heating treatment of the nuclear fuel material mixed with organic substance.
-However, as indicated in the fact that validity of the change was not discussed among the concerned people including Scientists/Research Engineers at the PFRF meeting etc., a system to check the validity of change in an important work process was not clear.
+However, as indicated in the fact that validity of the change was not discussed among the concerned people including Scientists/Research Engineers at the PFRF meeting etc., a system to check the validity of change in an important work process was not clearly established.

-(6) The Plutonium Fuel Laboratory (present Fuel High-Temperature Science Research Group) should have participated in the improvement of Pu handling technique which included oxidation heating treatment with regard to the stabilization treatment of nuclear fuel material mixed with organic substance.
+(6) The Plutonium Fuel Laboratory (present Fuel High-Temperature Science Research Group)should have participated in the improvement of Pu handling technique which included oxidation heating treatment with regard to the stabilization treatment of nuclear fuel material mixed with organic substance.
 However, as indicated in the fact that the Scientists/Research Engineers who were also assigned other positions had little involvement in the activities for operational safety in the facility, the system for ensuring and maintaining safety was not integrated.
-The Plutonium Fuel Technology Division (then) should have (7)examined the necessity of replacing the polyester container with a metallic container after implementing oxidation heating treatment, periodic inspection as the boundary was the resin bags, and taking over the relevant record.
-However, as indicated in the fact of failure to improve the situation of storage by conducting periodic inspection, just focusing on returning to the original condition by replacing the inside container and the resin bags with the new ones, measures for storing (safekeeping) nuclear fuel material safely for a long time were not taken at the workplace.
-(2) For "In reference to the storage of nuclear fuel material, technical information on handling and storage (safekeeping) of Pu was not utilized"